openops/mom/README.md

 accomplishes more.
 It is very possible that doing so offers little more than appeasing old world beliefs.
 Even more troubling is the idea that the workforce is forgetting the notion of progress altogether.
-Instead they police each other to ensure that everyone is doing their duty and putting in their "jobs worth".
+Instead they police each other to ensure that everyone is doing their duty and putting in their "job's worth".
 It is very possible that the systems which we interact with today have not been getting better because they are the only thing which justifies this thinking.